 Colorectal Cancer: Surgery

-cut or incision is needed.
+means no cut (incision) is needed.

-cancer cells that could spread to other areas.
+polyp might contain cancer cells that could spread over time.
 The only way to know

-if a polyp has cancer is to remove all of it and check it under a microscope.
+if a polyp has cancer is to check it under a microscope.

 You've had a polyp completely or partly removed, and that polyp has invasive cancer